Here you’ll meet and discover more about our dedicated people, the work they do and what it’s like to be part of our diverse team.

 With both litigation and riding, the adrenaline is what keeps me coming back for more.
 I get to combine the two when I ride to the office, but I’ve yet to convince any colleagues to take a ride on the back of my bike.

-As a Senior Associate in Restructuring, Bankruptcy and Insolvency, my role is all about problem-solving.
+As a Partner in Restructuring, Bankruptcy and Insolvency, my role is all about problem-solving.
 I’m often dealing with stressed people in stressful situations, so keeping everything together can be challenging.
 A couple of the skills I rely on are creativity and collaboration – the same skills I use when I perform with my band, The Taxable Prophets.

 The Taxable Prophets is a Mayer Brown band.
 It was originally formed for a charity fundraiser, “Mayer Brown’s Got Talent”, and consists of two lawyers and three accountants.
 I joined a couple of years ago.